GaryJBlake/vmland-scripts/README.md

-# vmland-scripts
+# vmLand Script Repository

-Various scripts for VMware based solutions
+This repository contains a collection of sample scripts for VMware based solutions.